MdSiamAnsary/Result-Submission-for-Dual-Examinar/README.md

 # Result Submission for Dual Examinar

+# Demo Video(s) of Implementation
+- **Detailed Demo Video** In this demo, the implementation is checked with invalid and valid all types of inputs
+- **Short Demo Video** In this demo, the implementation is checked with valid inputs

 # Problem Statement(s)
 - Teachers must me registered and logged in the system.
 - Two teachers will submit marks for 5 students and 3 courses